Burnside

 Table Chart PROFILE FAQ

 Burnside has 20 active public transport stops, all of which are bus stops.
-These stops are served by three different routes that together facilitate 1,499 weekly passenger trips.
-The accessibility of these services is deemed good, with residents on average being located just 210 meters from the nearest stop.
+These stops are served by four different routes that together facilitate 804 weekly passenger trips.
+The accessibility of these transport services is considered good, with residents typically living within 210 meters of the nearest stop.
+Most residents in this primarily residential area commute outward using their cars, which remain the dominant mode of transportation at 90%.
+Train usage accounts for 6% of commutes.
+On average, there are 1.7 vehicles per dwelling in Burnside, a figure higher than the regional average.

 Frequently Asked Questions - Transport